cogent3/cogent3/doc/examples/application_controller_framework.rst

 prefix in '\*d'.
 Note that some characters may have to be escaped (e.g.
 `\backslash`).

-Name is the second mandatory attribute of Parameter.
+name is the second mandatory attribute of Parameter.
 The combination of the prefix and name of a parameter should form a unique combination that identifies the parameter.
 This ID is a public property of Parameter and will function later on as the key in the dictionary of parameters.